Montserrat Grases: Beatification process

 The beatification process opened in Barcelona in an informative process that spanned from 19 December 1962 until 26 March 1968 collecting witness testimonies and documentation as well as Grases' spiritual writings.
 There were 27 testimonies collected from those who knew her on a personal level.
 The theologians inspected her spiritual writings and approved them of possessing no doctrinal errors on 22 February 1974 while the Congregation for the Causes of Saints validated the informative process in Rome on 15 May 1992.
 On 10 May 1993 a request was lodged to hold another process to collect additional documentation and testimonies though not required.
 This diocesan process opened on 10 June 1993 and closed later on 28 October 1993 collecting another 100 testimonies.
-The C.C.S. later validated this process on 21 January 1994.
+The Congregation for the Causes of Saints later validated this process on 21 January 1994.

-The postulation later submitted the Positio dossier to the C.C.S. for assessment in December 1999 though the cause remained inactive for sometime until 30 June 2015 when theologians provided an affirmative response and approved the cause after having inspected the dossier.
-Cardinal Angelo Amato - the C.C.S. prefect - chaired the session of the C.C.S. members that approved the cause on 19 April 2016.
-Pope Francis confirmed that Grases had lived a model Christian life of heroic virtue and named her as Venerable on 26 April 2016.
-The then-Opus Dei prelate Javier Echevarría Rodríguez welcomed the pope's decision and said that Grases had "corresponded to God's love" and had "sought to be pious" while noting that she strove to "work well with a spirit of service" to others.

-The current postulator for this cause from 25 October 2013 is Monsignor José Gutiérrez Gómez.
+The postulation later submitted the Positio dossier to the Congregation for assessment in December 1999 though the cause remained inactive for sometime until 30 June 2015 when theologians provided an affirmative response and approved the cause after having inspected the dossier.
+Cardinal Angelo Amato chaired the session of the Congregation's members that approved the cause on 19 April 2016.
+Pope Francis confirmed that Grases had lived life of heroic virtue and named her as venerable on 26 April 2016.
+The postulator for this cause from 25 October 2013 is José Gutiérrez Gómez.